FunnelKit

 Therefore, creating attention-grabbing email subject lines is crucial for maintaining customer engagement and ensuring a positive post-purchase experience.

-Subject lines with 6-10 words have a much higher email opening rate of 21% than others.
+Subject lines with 6-10 words have a much higher email open rate of 21% than those with fewer words.

 4. Educate your customers about the purchased product